 Ensure that the Contractor installs and maintains the required erosion, sediment, and pollution control measures in areas in which topsoil is to be removed, stored, or placed.
+Ensure that stockpiles are placed at least 50 feet from any stream or river depicted as blue on the USGS 7.5 minute Quadrangle Map.

-- Stockpiled topsoil volumes - Station numbers for stockpiles
+- Stockpiled topsoil volumes

+- Station numbers for stockpiles

-• Station numbers for final placement
+- Station numbers for final placement